 We offer meals free and open to the public once a month on the last Monday (unless that is a holiday).
 On Fifth Mondays the meal is offered in conjunction with Food & Fellowship, Inc.; the other meals are spaghetti suppers sponsored and served by members of our Missions Board.
-And we help to support Catherine's Cupboard, a food pantry located at the Standish Town Hall.
+And we help to support the Standish Food Pantry, a food pantry located at the Standish Town Hall.

 Through "visioning" in October 2014, we became aware of our need to grow in the areas of ecology and social justice, as well as to continue our longterm commitments to religious education and to missions.
-In the last three years we have sponsored several Electronics Recycling Events in Standish, we have undertaken and are continuing conversation around becoming an Open and Affirming congregation, and we have reached out to immigrants and refugees in our area.
+In the last three years we have sponsored several Electronics Recycling Events in Standish, we have become an Open and Affirming congregation, and we have reached out to immigrants and refugees in our area.
 Many sermons, book discussions, and Bible Study sessions have focused on topics related to ecology and social justice (incluing the important matter of racial justice), and we continue to learn and grow.

 Our building facilitates not only our worship services and church meetings, but also serves as a community meeting place for Weight Watchers, Alcoholics Anonymous, Scout troops, and the Lakes Region Mini-Quilters.
 Our fellowship hall is available to rent for events such as birthday parties and bridal showers.